aptech/docs/docs/CR-lapsvds.rst

     10.352877 4.0190557 2.3801546

-Note the transpose operator (') at the end of the print statements.
+Note the transpose operator (``'``) at the end of the print statements.
 This causes the output of these column vectors to be printed as a row vector.

 .. seealso:: Functions :func:`lapsvdcusv`, :func:`lapsvdusv`

-singular values real complex rectangular matrix